 Why are we debating distinctiveness?

-So why has distinctiveness become such a focus for debate about the new BBC Charter?
+So why did distinctiveness become such a focus for debate about the new BBC Charter?
 The Green Paper explains: ‘Questions also persist around the distinctiveness of the programmes the BBC delivers, and whether it uses its broad purposes to act in too commercial a way, chasing ratings rather than delivering distinctive, quality programming that other providers would not’ (DCMS, 2015: 2).
 So it is clear that these questions about distinctiveness were not being asked for their own sake, or merely with the aim of improving the quality of the BBC’s output.
 Instead, they seemed to reflect government concerns firstly about the market impact of the BBC’s programmes and secondly about the fact that it competes with other broadcasters for audiences and might impact upon their profitability.
 This is borne out by a later Green Paper reference to the BBC’s role in serving audiences who are seeking entertainment, where it might be ‘encroaching on TV genres and formats that could be served well by its commercial competitors, particularly during the peak hours that are crucial for their ability to raise revenue’ (DCMS, 2015: 38).

 So, in an otherwise relatively balanced Green Paper, these concerns about market impact rather than public value seemed to favour the profitability of the BBC’s competitors over the value of the BBC’s mission to continue to show the kinds of popular programming that, by definition, the majority of licence-fee payers are seeking.
 Or, as Des Freedman has put it: ‘the starting point of the Green Paper is that the BBC’s very success is now its problem’ (Freedman, 2015).
 Moreover, it is not clear why ratings success and ‘distinctive, quality programming’ should have been presented as alternatives to one another.
 Hitherto, the BBC has always been cast as a universal broadcaster, seeking to provide quality programmes for its audiences across all genres including the kinds of popular programming where the BBC’s impact on the broadcasting market is most likely to be felt.
 So this focus on distinctiveness concealed a threat to the notion of the BBC as a universal broadcaster as well.

-Latterly, the DCMS has largely rowed back from this implicit threat to the BBC’s universal mission and from seeking to use Charter Review to curtail BBC content in order to support the profitability of the BBC’s commercial competitors.
-The White Paper devotes a whole chapter to ‘Prioritising distinctiveness and serving all audiences’ (DCMS, 2016a: 26-45), but makes no reference here to the BBC’s impact on the profitability of Britain’s wider television market.
+In its White Paper, the DCMS largely rowed back from this implicit threat to the BBC’s universal mission and from seeking to use Charter Review to curtail BBC content in order to support the profitability of the BBC’s commercial competitors.
+A whole chapter is devoted to ‘Prioritising distinctiveness and serving all audiences’ (DCMS, 2016a: 26-45), but there is no reference here to the BBC’s impact on the profitability of Britain’s wider television market.
 Nevertheless, the pursuit of ‘distinctiveness’ as a vehicle for justifying or condemning public service broadcasting remains a cause for concern, especially in the hands of a right-leaning government such as the UK’s which instinctively favours market solutions.

 Defining distinctiveness